cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

       A :term:`Cylc workflow` is defined by a :cylc:conf:`flow.cylc` file.

-      If you don't have one already, create a ``cylc-run`` directory in your user space i.e.
+      If you don't have one already, create a ``cylc-src`` directory in your user space i.e.

       .. code-block::

-         ~/cylc-run
+         mkdir ~/cylc-src

       Within this directory create a new folder called ``graph-introduction``, which is to be our :term:`run directory`.
 Move into it:

       .. code-block:: bash

-         mkdir ~/cylc-run/graph-introduction
+         mkdir ~/cylc-src/graph-introduction
-         cd ~/cylc-run/graph-introduction
+         cd ~/cylc-src/graph-introduction

       Inside this directory create a :cylc:conf:`flow.cylc` file and paste in the following text: